View large image | More photos

 To top it off, the undulating greens run fast, and difficult.
 Expect your round to feature a few 100-plus-foot putts.

-Simply put, Laughlin Ranch Golf Course is a beauty.
+Simply put, Laughlin Ranch Golf Club is a beauty.
 From the moment you drive in through an immaculately designed water scene to the final hole with its pristine lake, the whole development is a treat for the eyes.